JetBrains/mps-coderules/samples/fitch/README.md

 ![](img/auto_valid.png)

-Activated constraints `conclusion` and `valid` trigger the rest of the constraint rules, which correspond to inference rules.
+Activated constraints `conclusion` and `valid` trigger the rest of the constraint productions, which correspond to inference rules.

 The formal definition of And Introduction and And Elimination inference rules are the following.

 ![And Introduction and And Elimination](img/and_rules.png)

 For simplicity, in this sample project we restrict ourselves to only two conjunctions, but we should account for premises being enumerated in any order.
-Here are the two inference rules for conjunction in the language of constraint rules.
+Here are the two inference rules for conjunction in the language of code rules.

 ![And Introduction inference rule](img/and_intro.png)
 ![And Elimination inference rule](img/and_elim.png)